w3c/wcag-act-rules/_rules/ACT-R3.md

 ### Step 5

-Check if the video plays audio.
+Check if the page is playing audio.

 **User Input Question:**

 | Property     | Value
 |--------------|---------
-| highlight    | Web page with an automatically started sound.
+| highlight    | The selected audio / video element
-| question     | Is there audio playing on the web page?
+| question     | Is there audio playing in the media player?
 | help         | There should not be audio playing automatically on the web page loads.
-| user_profile | Requires hearing
+| user profile | Requires hearing
-| context      | yes
-| interaction  | no

 If yes, continue with [Step 6](#step-6).